-This topic describes the limits of RDS for PostgreSQL.
-To guarantee stability and security, you must note the limits when using RDS for PostgreSQL instances.
+This topic describes the limits of RDS PostgreSQL.
+To guarantee stability and security, you must understand the limits.

-The following table describes the limits of RDS for PostgreSQL.
+The following table describes the limits of RDS PostgreSQL.

 |Modify database parameter settings||Currently it is not supported.|